Science

-Isometric has published the draft Biomass Storage in Subsurface Mines (BSSM) Module for public consultation.
+Isometric has certified a module for Biomass Storage in Subsurface Mines (BSSM).
 This module sets out requirements and procedures for storing sustainably sourced waste biomass in existing subsurface mines and is designed to be used alongside the Subsurface Biomass Carbon Removal and Storage Protocol.

 Under typical conditions, waste biomass—such as cotton stalks or sawdust—decomposes over time, releasing the carbon dioxide it captured during photosynthesis back into the atmosphere.
 This decomposition can be slowed or even halted by removing or reducing the factors that enable it—such as oxygen or moisture—locking away the carbon contained in the biomass.